ARTIST STATEMENT

 ARTIST BIOGRAPHY

-Tammy Honey is an Australian interdisciplinary artist who explores memory, place and data through painting, video, and installation.
-Her practice navigates the space between translation and disruption, often unfolding as long-term, evolving series that respond to specific themes.
-These themes are grounded in processes of collecting and translating data, which Honey uses within her conceptual and visual investigations.
+Tammy Honey is a Melbourne-based interdisciplinary artist whose practice explores memory, place, and data through painting, video, and installation.
+Her work navigates the space between translation and disruption, often unfolding as long-term, evolving series that respond to specific themes.
+Processes inform these themes of collecting and translating data, which Honey integrates into her conceptual and visual investigations.

-Honey has exhibited and screened in numerous countries and venues, including the TATE Modern, Gallery of Modern Art, Brisbane, Australian Centre for the Moving Image, Melbourne, SCOPE Art Fair, and the Dundee Arts Centre, UK.
-She holds a Bachelor of Fine Arts from the University of Tasmania and is represented in collections such as the ASAC collection, Venice Biennale, ERGAS Collection at the Museum of Contemporary Art Sydney, State Library Victoria, Gippsland Art Gallery, and private collections in Australia, New Zealand, USA, Canada, and England.
+Honey has exhibited and screened internationally, with works shown at venues including Tate Modern (UK), Gallery of Modern Art Brisbane, Australian Centre for the Moving Image (Melbourne), SCOPE Art Fair (Switzerland), and Dundee Arts Centre (UK).
+She holds a Bachelor of Fine Arts from the University of Tasmania, and her work is held in collections including the ASAC Collection, Ergas Collection at the Museum of Contemporary Art Sydney, State Library Victoria, Gippsland Art Gallery, and private collections across Australia, the USA, and the UK.

 EDUCATION